Thursday, 3 October 2024

 28 August – Jomtien – Khao Khan Song – 85 km

-Since I didn’t have a specific route, I headed north.
+Since I didn’t have a specific route in mind, I headed north.
 However, the minor roads I chose were jampacked with trucks and construction vehicles, making them a nightmare to navigate.

 Major construction is taking place in the area, and I couldn’t find any available accommodation due to the rooms being occupied by permanent construction workers.
 I continued, hoping to find something, but eventually decided to call it a day as the traffic was downright dangerous.
 It took retracing my steps to where I saw a guesthouse much earlier in the day.
 Whew, it's time to look at the map again.